The National Benevolent Charity

 Governance and Leadership

-The charity is governed by 8 trustees who receive no remuneration.
-The organisation employs 3 staff members.
+The charity is governed by 8 trustees who receive no remuneration, payments, or benefits.
+The organization maintains a Finance and Investment Committee with specialized oversight.

 Application Process and Timeline